Letter for patients (members only): Access to Services

 Is the risk higher for PI patients?

-- There is no data as yet but Australia is participating in a global study and results should be available in the next few weeks
+- There is no official data as yet but Australia is participating in a global study.

 How is the virus transmitted?